Strangest NBA Draft Facts: 1947-2023

 1992: No. 1, No. 2, No. 3 Finally Team Up

-The first three picks in the 1992 draft were all looked at as surefire NBA stars — No. 1 Shaquille O'Neal (Orlando Magic), No. 2 Alonzo Mourning (Charlotte Hornets) and No. 3 Christian Laettner (Minnesota Timberwolves).
+The first three picks in the 1992 draft were all going to be surefire NBA stars — No. 1 Shaquille O'Neal (Orlando Magic), No. 2 Alonzo Mourning (Charlotte Hornets) and No. 3 Christian Laettner (Minnesota Timberwolves).

 While Laettner didn't quite live up to his potential like the other two, in an interesting twist all three players ended up on the same roster one decade later, on the 2004-05 Miami Heat, which would be Laettner's last season in the NBA.